zumasys/docs/site/jbase/spooler/sp-copies/README.md

 > ### Note
 >
-> The number of copies of a print job already despooled to the UNIX spooler cannot be changed.
+> The number of copies of a print job already despooled to the spooler cannot be changed.
 Parameters must be entered in the order shown.
 The user will be prompted for any missing parameters.

 Back to [Spooler.](./../jbase-spooler)